conda-incubator/conda-project/docs/source/user_guide.md

 prefix = project.environments['default'].install()
 ```

-To create a new project directory the `CondaProject.create()` method follows the CLI arguments
+To create a new project directory the `CondaProject.init()` method follows the CLI arguments
 described above.
 Projects are automatically locked.
-See the docstring for `.create()` for more details.
+See the docstring for `.init()` for more details.

 ```python
 from conda_project import CondaProject